bing020815/git/git-Command_Line_Basics.md

 $ touch .gitignore
 ```

-Working on the Gitignore File:
+Working on the Gitignore File with a Text Editor:
 ```
 .DS_store
 .project